 Marine Invertebrates from Caves and Walls - Caribbean Underwater Photography Gallery V Last Image

-Near the mouth of a deep-water cave, we found this white Elephant Ear Sponge (Agelus flabelliformis)), and a Deep Water Gorgonian (Icilogorgia schrammi) with polyps fully extended.
+At the mouth of a deep-water cave, we found this white Elephant Ear Sponge (Agelus flabelliformis)), and a Deep Water Gorgonian (Icilogorgia schrammi) with polyps fully extended.

 West Bay, Grand Cayman Island